gocheaphosting/easy-paypal-lte/readme.txt

 10. Automatic generation of an online shop: Once the first product is added, you can already see it on your *Easy PayPal* online shop.
 11. Sandbox mode: *Easy PayPal* gives you the option to choose PayPal sandbox mode so that you can check your setup before going live.
 12. Timely help: *Easy PayPal* sports a context-sensitive help system, so that you get timely help as you need it.
+13. Now available in your own language using machine translation curtsey of Google and Microsoft.

 *Easy PayPal* is available as a [Premium WordPress plugin](http://buy.thulasidas.com/easy-paypal "Get Easy PayPal Pro for $6.95") as well as a [standalone pro package](http://buy.thulasidas.com/ezpaypal-pro "Get ezPayPal for $9.95").
 The standalone package is appropriate if you have multiple websites selling your products, but want to keep your sales consolidated.